MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

 - `https://buyer.com/listenerEndpoint/mefApi/sonata/troubleTicketNotification/v2/listener/troubleTicketResolvedEvent`

-## 6.11.
-Use case 16: Send Ticket Notification
+## 6.10.
+Use case 18: Send Event Notification

 Notifications are used to asynchronously inform the Buyer about the respective objects and attributes changes.
 The Seller's synchronous response to a Trouble